amor71/LiuAlgoTrader/docs/source/Backtesting.rst

     :align: left
     :alt: *backtester* backtester period

-Once ran, both the browser-based UI (w/ `streamlit`) can be used to analyze the trading session, or any of the analysis notebook(s) explained in the Analysis documentation section:
+Once run, both the browser-based UI (with `streamlit`) and any of the analysis notebook(s) explained in the Analysis documentation section can be used to analyze the trading session:

 .. image:: /images/streamlit-2.png
     :width: 800